(Credit for the past work highlighted here goes to our entire team of current and past graduate students and postdoctoral fellows!)

 Sensory microsystems often require wire-free and battery-free operation under strict constraints of low form factor, high data rate, high energy efficiency and low specific absorption rate.
 Our solutions to these challenges include low-power custom FSK and UWB radio-frequency transceivers (Fig. 7a), as well as wireless energy transfer circuits for neural recording and neurostimulation with off-chip (Fig 7b) and on-chip (Fig. 7c) RFID-type inductive power/data receiver coils [C55].

-We always look forward to having talented graduate students from the University of Toronto and around the world join our team!
+We always look forward to having talented graduate students from the University of Toronto and from around the world join our team!